 Knowing who your ideal customers are and what they are looking for can genuinely make or break the success of your online course.
 At the same time, most creators don’t know how to approach this step in a systematic fashion.

-This module gives you a step-by-step process packed with specific action items and practical exercises to help you become completely confident of your course idea.
+This module gives you a step-by-step process packed with specific action items and practical exercises to help you confidently validate your course idea.

 So you get access to proven frameworks that help you define your ideal customer, your core offering, and decide the type of course you want to create.

 Plus, you get highly specific tactics on how to collect feedback from your target audience on social media and what questions you need to ask them.